Life Lessons with Uramichi Oniisan

 Life Lessons with Uramichi Oniisan (うらみちお兄さん, Uramichi Onii-san) is a Japanese comedy manga series by Gaku Kuze.
-It has been serialized online via Ichijinsha's Comic POOL digital manga magazine since May 2017.
-Chapters have been collected in six tankōbon volumes.
+It has been serialized online via Ichijinsha's Comic Pool digital manga magazine since May 2017.
+Chapters have been collected in eleven tankōbon volumes.
 The manga series has been licensed in North America by Kodansha USA.
 An anime television series adaptation produced by Studio Blanc aired from July to September 2021.

 Synopsis

 Uramichi Omota, a 31-year-old former professional gymnast, works as the leader of the exercise segment of the children's show Together with Maman (a parody of Okaasan to Issho).
-Despite keeping an upbeat personality on the show, he can't help but reveal his jaded, worn-out personality.
+Despite keeping an upbeat persona on the show, he can't help but reveal his true, jaded, worn-out personality.